-The motor ratings are for an altitude of less than 3300 feet (1000 meters).
-You must derate the motor for higher altitudes.
+Motor ratings are for an altitude of 3300 feet (1000 meters) or less.
+You must de-rate the motor for higher altitudes.

 Install the motor in a clean, dry, well-ventilated area away from heat sources.
 Air temperature should not exceed 40 °C (104° Fahrenheit).
 For higher ambient temperatures, you must derate the motor.
 See the graph below.